wpbindt/wpbindt.github.io/_posts/2024-02-04-blog-post-ideas.markdown

 # I want to use Jekyll but I don't want to install Ruby
 Would love to do this in Nix, but it's hard.
 Give up and use Docker instead?

+# I don't like structural subtyping
+`Command.execute` vs `Prisoner.execute`.
+Python does it.
+Typescript does it.
+Bleh.
+Nominal typing considered beneficial.